 In an effort to provide education and valuable information, we have a variety of resources available in various formats.
-Review the list below to find ebooks, checklists, webinar recordings and various presentations.
+Review the list below to find ebooks, white papers, checklists, webinar recordings and various presentations.
 Some resources do require you to fill out a form, however, we respect your privacy and do not share your email address.

 Technical Due Diligence Checklist

 We’ve prepared a downloadable version of a list of questions to ask and answer during the technical due diligence process.

 Download this checklist for a list of questions to ask yourself as you begin each outsourced project.

 How To Build a Business Case for Legacy System Modernization

 White Papers Description